dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1919: Essential skills enable meaningful personal interactions.
+### T1919: These skills aid in navigating the world and building healthy relationships.

 |Support|
 |---|